spencer-shadley/completed-class/01-Class-Content/01-HTML-Git-CSS/02-Homework/Recommended-HW.md

    * Main content border color: `#dddddd`

 * Fonts:
-   * For heading fonts use `font-family: 'Georgia', Times, 'Times New Roman', serif;`.
+   * For heading fonts use `font-family: 'Georgia', Times, 'Times New Roman', serif;`
-   * For all other fonts use `'Arial', 'Helvetica Neue', Helvetica, sans-serif;`.
+   * For all other fonts use `'Arial', 'Helvetica Neue', Helvetica, sans-serif;`

 * Profile image in `index.html`:
    * Use a picture of yourself.